d-iii-s/serverless-benchmarking/docs/running-and-collection.md

 ### Building binary

-The binary file can be downloaded from the artifacts section of the Git repository or built locally.
+The binary file can be downloaded from the latest release or built locally.
 To build the binary locally, a minimum Go version of 1.23.2 is required.
 Assuming you are in the root of the project, the following command will produce a binary named serverless-benchmark:

 ```bash
  go build -o serverless-benchmark ./cmd